TheBox97/HPC_Project_E.M-G.M/Exercise_1/README.md

 | check_set_ups   | Folder containing some initial configurations used to check the correctness of the program|
 |data | Folder containing all the data generated during the scalability studies |

+### Compilation of the program
+To compile the program ensure first to have downloaded the gcc and mpicc compilers (on ORFEO load the compilers with the command `module load openMPI/4.1.5/gnu/12.2.1`).
+If somone wish to change compilers remember to change them into the Make file.

+To run the compilation just use the command `make` inside the Files folder.

+After the compilation the following files and folder will be created:
+1. game_of_life.x: executable of the program game_of_life
+2. converter.x: executable of the converter program
+3. results: folder required to the game_of_life program to write the results

+**(!NOTE: if you wish to run the executable game_of_life.x on a different directory remember to move also the results folder!)**

+### Execution of the program
+1.The *converter.x* executable is used to produce an image from an arbitrary grid set up built in the set_up.txt file.
+To create the configuration use . to denote dead cells and O (big o) do denote an alive cell.
+After creating the configuration in the set_up.txt file run the program as follow:

+`./converter.x <number_of_rows> <number_of_columns> <cell_size>`

+The program will create two images representing the original and scaled version of the desired grid configuration.
+This program was principally used to check the correctness of the game_of_life program.

+2.The *game_of_life.x* executable